bagherilab/carcade_mapping_design_space/README.md

 |     |___tars/
 ```

-The `tars/` folder contains the compressed `.json` file outputs from the CARCADE model, where files are zipped together with replicates of the same simulation setup.
+The `tars/` folder contains the compressed `.json` file outputs from the CARCADE model growth profiler.

 The `parsed/` folder contains parsed `.pkl` files created from the `.tar` files.

-The `lysis/`, folder contains `.json.LYSIS` file outputs from the CARCADE model.
+The `lysis/`, folder contains `.LYSIS.json` file outputs from the CARCADE model lysis profiler.

 The `analyzed/` and `subset/` folders contain `.pkl` files, which are sorted into subfolders, corresponding to the cell analysis and subsetted analysis or lysis files that result from the analysis pipeline.
 The subfolder structure is as follows: